 So, how do you create a winning web form?

-Here’s our secret to success:
+Here’s our secret to success: keep it short.

 An uber-long form is a sure-fire way to scare away potential leads and make them question, "Is this offer really worth it?"